Bartow County Animal Control Frequently Asked Questions

 What do I do if a dog or cat bites or scratches me?
 All bites or scratches, where the skin is punctured and bleeding occurs, is a possible rabies exposure.
 The first concern is your immediate injury.
 If the injury is severe, call 911 immediately for medical attention.
 911 will notify Animal Control of the bite, and an Animal Control Officer will respond.
 If you are taken to the hospital, the Animal Control Officer may meet you at the hospital or contact you when you return home.
 If the bite/scratch is not severe, wash the area with soap and water for ten minutes.
 Contact your doctor for any further advice on treatment.
 Your doctor may recommend a Tetanus shot if you have not had one lately, and you may need antibiotics to control a risk of infection.

 Where can I find rabies information?
-Visit the Georgia Department of Public Health Rabies website.
+Visit the Georgia Department of Public Health Rabies web site.

 What happens after I file a bite report?
 An Animal Control Officer will contact the owner of the animal and inform them of the bite/scratch if they are not already aware of the situation.
 The owner will be advised of the quarantine required for a biting/scratching animal.
 The owner can choose to quarantine their animal at Bartow County Animal Control for the 10-day quarantine period or at a vet.
 The owner will be given a deadline for complying.
 If the animal is quarantined at a vet clinic, Animal Control must be notified of what vet clinic, and Animal Control will contact them to make sure they know the time period.
 The owner can request that their animal be housed at Bartow County Animal Control Shelter.
 The animal will be placed in the kennel in the isolation area for the 10-day quarantine period.
 During that time employees of Animal Control will care for the animal.
-The owner can also request that the animal be put to sleep.
 If the animal is put to sleep, we will send the animal to the state lab for rabies testing.
 After the confinement period is over or Animal Control has been notified of the rabies test results, the victim and the owner will be notified of the findings.
 If the animal can not be immediately located, Humane traps will be set for the animal.

 What do I do if my dog or cat bites someone?
 You will be required to make a decision about the future of your pet.
 Confinement is a must under the Bartow County Animal Control Ordinance.
 This quarantine/confinement is necessary for 10 days.